-Annotate the Medial canthus or Endocanthion.
-Place the left first, then the right, verifying correct placement in the frontal view [1].
-Then annotate Lateral canthus or Exocanthion in the same order, verifying in frontal view [2].
+Annotate the Medial canthus or Endocanthion bilaterally. verifying correct placement in the frontal view [1].
+Then annotate Lateral canthus or Exocanthionbilaterally , verifying in frontal view [2].
 Annotate Glabella by finding the most anterior midpoint on soft tissue contour, mark in right and left profile views and verify midline in frontal view [3].

-SCREEN: Placing the landmark on the left endocanthion point then the right.

-SCREEN: Place the landmarks for the lateral canthus and verify in the frontal view.

-SCREEN: The most anterior midpoint on the soft tissue contour is being found and marked in left and right view.
-Then the midline is being seen in the frontal view.
+The sequence of landmark annotations should be the same for each image.
+Landmarks can be more accurately annotated on coloured surface images.

+SCREEN: Placing of all landmarks. (the order does not matter).

 Save the landmarked image [1].

 SCREEN: The landmarked image is being saved.

 Next, in the frontal view, select Pick Multiple Points for Closed Loop and place points along the perimeter of the region of interest [1].
 After finishing the loop, select Add to Area [2].
-Then use the Paint Area tool to refine selection as needed [3-TXT].
+Then use the Paint Area tool to refine selection if needed [3-TXT].

 SCREEN: The Pick Multiple Points for Closed Loop tool is being selected and points are being placed around the perimeter.